TheBlueZenithEcho/ML_Praxis_K23416/README.md

        S3 Region: local

-### Important info for ACTUAL Cloud DB:
-[Link to .env files]() - must be placed at root folder of the project required to access supabase, including 1 .env file with fewer keys and less privilege for frontend and 1 .env file with all keys for both Supabase DB and Cloudflare R2 object storage.

 - To sync Supabase db migrations MUST Use ipv4 network (not ipv6).
 - Front end access via API is available for both protocols.